Outdoor retailers boycott Utah over public land policies

 Also, on Wednesday, the Utah legislature approved a similar motion that aims to downsize the state's Grand Staircase-Escalante National Monument.

-The Outdoor Industry Association -- which organizes the Outdoor Retailer event -- said Monday it's looking to relocate its future showcases because of concerns about Utah's land preservation policies.
+The Outdoor Industry Association said Monday that Outdoor Retailer is looking to relocate its future showcases because of concerns about Utah's land preservation policies.

 Related: Trump admin tells National Park Service to halt tweets

-"We've been listening to the concerns from the industry and agree that it's time to explore our options," Outdoor Retailer show director Marisa Nicholson said in a statement.
+"We've been listening to the concerns from the industry and agree that it's time to explore our options," Outdoor Retailer show director Marisa Nicholson said in a statement from OIA.

 But it's too late to move this year's show because Outdoor Retailer's contract with Salt Lake lasts until November of 2018.
 But a slew of other companies have decided to join Patagonia in boycotting.